Harrysdad2/Harrysdad2.github.io/_posts/2005-1-1-obelisks.md

 ![Obelisk  4]({{ site.baseurl }}/images/obelisk4finished.jpg)

-I’d love to make more of these obelisks and would welcome enquiries to [andysglass252@gmail.com](mailto:andysglass252@gmail.com)
+I’d love to make more of these obelisks and would welcome enquiries to [andysglass252@gmail.com](mailto:andysglass252@gmail.com).
+An obelisk typically costs between £200 and £400 plus transport, depending on the size, complexity and degree of work required.